Welcome to my ConvertBox review guide 2021.

 Secondly, I learned that OptinMonster takes time to learn and master and a bit difficult to get forms created.

-As for ConvertBox… you know the rest.
+As for ConvertBox… you should know the rest.

 CB still wins!